 Kaizen migrated from their existing data collaboration platform to Citrix ShareFile.
 McCoy initially had some concerns around infrastructure control moving to the cloud, though ShareFile quickly showed its value allowing them to do things they wouldn’t otherwise be able to.

 “The advantage that the cloud gives to smaller companies is you can leverage all of that expertise and be a very small company and have the same type of sophisticated enterprise tools that just weren't available 20 years ago,” says McCoy.

-Kaizen Approach also uses Citrix Secure Workspace Access for secure single sign-on access to their SaaS applications.
+Kaizen Approach also uses Citrix Secure Private Access (formerly Citrix Secure Workspace Access) for secure single sign-on access to their SaaS applications.
 Upon seeing a demo of Citrix Workspace and the new platform, McCoy said that employees at Kaizen were excited about the simplicity.
 She’s been migrating users over with a rollout of one app at a time – one digital workspace where all important applications live.

 McCoy and her team have seen significant value from Citrix ShareFile and Citrix Secure Workspace Access – but we haven’t yet mentioned her favorite Citrix product.